 The HSS shall check if there is a 3GPP AAA Server already registered to serve for this subscriber.
 In case the HSS detects that another 3GPP AAA Server has already registered for this subscriber, it shall provide the current 3GPP AAA Server with the previously registered 3GPP AAA Server address.
-The authentication signalling is then routed to the previously registered 3GPP AAA Server with Diameter-specific mechanisms, e.g., the current 3GPP AAA Server transfers the previously registered 3GPP AAA Server address to the 3GPP AAA proxy or the AAA entity in the trusted non-3GPP access network, or the current 3GPP AAA Server acts as a AAA proxy and forwards the authentication message to the previously registered 3GPP AAA Server.
+The authentication signalling is then routed to the previously registered 3GPP AAA Server with Diameter-specific mechanisms, e.g., the current 3GPP AAA Server transfers the previously registered 3GPP AAA Server address to the 3GPP AAA proxy or the

+AAA entity in the trusted non-3GPP access network, or the current 3GPP AAA Server acts as a AAA proxy and forwards the authentication message to the previously registered 3GPP AAA Server.

-- 7. The 3GPP AAA Server requests again the user identity, using the EAP Request/AKA Identity message.
-This identity request is performed as the intermediate nodes may have changed or replaced the user identity received in the EAP Response Identity message, as specified in RFC 4187 EAP-AKA [7].
-However, in order to avoid this new request of the user identity, the home operator should ensure that the Authenticator and all AAA entities between the EAP peer and EAP server process the EAP-Response/Identity message inline with EAP-AKA as specified in the present document and TS 23.003.
-Consequently, if the EAP server knows that the EAP-Response/Identity message was processed accordingly, the EAP server shall use the user identity which was received in the EAP-Response/Identity message in step 5 and skip this EAP Request/AKA Identity request in steps 7 through 10. - 8.
-The authenticator in the access network forwards the EAP Request/AKA Identity message to the UE. - 9.
+- 7. The 3GPP AAA Server requests again the user identity, using the EAP Request/AKA' Identity message.
+This identity request is performed as the intermediate nodes may have changed or replaced the user identity received in the EAP Response Identity message, as specified in [23].
+However, in order to avoid this new request of the user identity, the home operator should ensure that the Authenticator and all AAA entities between the EAP peer and EAP server process the EAP-Response/Identity message inline with EAP-AKA' as specified in the present document and TS 23.003.
+Consequently, if the EAP server knows that the EAP-Response/Identity message was processed accordingly, the EAP server shall use the user identity which was received in the EAP-Response/Identity message in step 5 and skip this EAP Request/AKA' Identity request in steps 7 through 10. - 8.
+The authenticator in the access network forwards the EAP Request/AKA' Identity message to the UE. - 9.
 The UE responds with the same identity it used in the previous EAP Response Identity message. - 10.
-The authenticator in the access network forwards the EAP Response/AKA Identity to the 3GPP AAA Server.
+The authenticator in the access network forwards the EAP Response/AKA' Identity to the 3GPP AAA Server.
 The identity received in this message will be used by the 3GPP AAA Server in the rest of the authentication process.
-If an inconsistency is found between the identities received in the two messages (EAP Response Identity and EAP Response/AKA Identity) so that the user profile and authentication vectors previously retrieved from HSS are not valid, these data shall be requested again to HSS (step 6 shall be repeated before continuing with step 11). - NOTE 7: In order to optimise performance, the identity re-request process (the latter four steps) should be performed before user profile and authentication vectors retrieval. - 11.
+If an inconsistency is found between the identities received in the two messages (EAP Response Identity and EAP Response/AKA' Identity) so that the user profile and authentication vectors previously retrieved from HSS are not valid, these data shall be requested again to HSS (step 6 shall be repeated before continuing with step 11). - NOTE 7: In order to optimise performance, the identity re-request process (the latter four steps) should be performed before user profile and authentication vectors retrieval. - 11.
 3GPP AAA Server checks that it has the EPS access profile of the subscriber available.
 If not, the profile is retrieved from HSS.
 3GPP AAA Server verifies that the subscriber is authorized to use the EPS. - NOTE 8: This step could be performed at some other point, after step 5 and before step 14. - 12.
-New keying material MSK is derived from CK' and IK' according to RFC 4187 EAP-AKA [7]. - A new pseudonym and/or re-authentication ID may be chosen and if chosen they shall be protected (i.e. encrypted and integrity protected) using keying material generated from EAP-AKA. - 13.
-The 3GPP AAA Server sends RAND, AUTN, a message authentication code (MAC) and two user identities (if they are generated), protected pseudonym and/or protected re-authentication id, to the authenticator in the access network in EAP Request/AKA-Challenge message.
-The 3GPP AAA Server may also include the access network identity in this message.
-Alternatively, the access network identity may be provided by link layer means.
-Depending on the definition of the access network identity for a particular access technology, the access network identity may also be configured into the UE and the 3GPP AAA server.
-The access network identity is defined in TS 23.003.
-Information in an EAP message shall take precedence over the information over information provided by the link layer, which in turn shall take precedence over pre-configured information.
-The sending of the re-authentication id depends on 3GPP operator's policies on whether to allow fast re-authentication processes or not.
-It implies that, at any time, the 3GPP AAA Server decides (based on policies set by the operator) to include the re-authentication id or not, thus allowing or disallowing the triggering of the fast re-authentication process.
+New keying materials MSK and EMSK are derived from CK' and IK' according to [23]. - NOTE 9: The use of EMSK can refer to subclause 9.2.1 MIPv4.

+A new pseudonym and/or re-authentication ID may be chosen and if chosen they shall be protected (i.e. encrypted and integrity protected) using keying material generated from EAP-AKA.